mariano-filipe/cyclops/example/README.md

-# zebra_scanner_example
+# cyclops_example

-Demonstrates how to use the zebra_scanner plugin.
+Demonstrates how to use the cyclops plugin.

 ## Getting Started